International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)

 Publisher’s Statement

-The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) is published by the Dr. Ken Institute of Academic Development and Promotion.
-The publisher respects editorial independence, upholds the ethical standards of the Committee on Publication Ethics (COPE), and ensures the long-term digital preservation of the scholarly record.
+The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) is published by the Dr. Ken Institute of Academic Development and Promotion, which is committed to supporting the advancement of high-quality scholarly communication.
+The publisher fully respects and safeguards editorial independence, ensuring that editorial decisions are made solely based on academic merit and ethical considerations.

 Copyright Notice

-All articles published in the International Journal of Sociologies and Anthropologies Science Reviews are protected by copyright.
-Articles accepted by the journal must not be published in any other journal prior to their official appearance in IJSASR.
-Authors retain the right to:
+All articles published in the International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) are protected under copyright law.
+Manuscripts accepted for publication must not be published, in whole or in part, in any other journal or outlet prior to their official appearance in IJSASR.

 Licensing Notice